osohq/oso/docs/content/python/guides/roles/getting-started.md

 );
 ```

-But, we think the expanded form is clearer.
+But we think the expanded form is clearer.

 {{% /callout %}}